 We begin with a definition of Historical Fantasy that allows us narrow the topic and differentiate it from Alternate History.
 When we say historical fantasy we mean “adding magic to a historical period we want to write in.”
 We offer some examples of this, talk about why it’s popular right now, and then talk about how you as a writer can do this well.

 Audiobook Pick-of-the-Week: His Majesty's Dragon: Temeraire, Book 1, by Naomi Novik, narrated by Simon Vance

 Writing Prompt: Identify a historical period that you like, and write a story in that setting.
 Don't bother researching anything until you're done.

-This entry was posted on Sunday, February 12th, 2012 at 8:15 pm and is filed under Alternate History, Fantasy, Genre, Setting.
+This entry was posted on Sunday, February 12th, 2012 at 8:15 pm and is filed under Alternate History, Fantasy, Genre, Season 7, Setting.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.